 The industry constantly changes, many brands are finally catching up with the idea of digital.
-Many have struggle to understand and invest and therefore in my option lose and disappear in the public eye.
+Many have struggled to understand and invest, and therefore in my opinion lose and disappear in the public eye.

 What would you do if you weren’t a fashion blogger?

 I would work for a tech startup.
 I love the process of creation of something not existing yet but necessary.